Vasectomy (male sterilisation)

 Is there any risk of vasectomy causing cancer?

-Although prostate cancer and testicular cancer can occur in men who have had a vasectomy, research suggests that a vasectomy doesn't increase your risk of cancer.
+Prostate cancer and testicular cancer can happen in men who have had a vasectomy.
+There is not enough evidence to be sure if having a vasectomy increases your risk of developing prostate cancer.
+Speak to a GP if you have any concerns.

 Can I use IVF to father a child?